 10. ENROLL FOR MEMORIZATION CLASSES

-While all the above tips and means are beneficial for helping the young children memorize the Quran at home, it can’t be enough emphasized how blessed and immensely beneficial it is to make children a part of Hifdh circles at the Masaajid or Quran memorization institutes.
+While all the above tips and means are beneficial for helping the young children memorize the Quran at home, it cannot be emphasized enough, how blessed and immensely beneficial it is to make children a part of Hifdh circles at the Masaajid or Quran memorization institutes.
 It is a great means of motivation for your child to see and meet other children who are on the same path.
 It also allows your child to be friends with well mannered and purposeful children.
 And most importantly, your child gains blessings and rewards of visiting the Houses of Allah regularly.

 May Allah make the memorization of Quran easy for us and our children, put blessing in our efforts and make us from among His chosen servants.
 Ameen.